intentus-GmbH/renovate/docs/usage/configuration-options.md

 For example: you're following the `next` tag, but later the stream you actually want is called `stable` instead.
 If `next` is no longer getting updates, you must switch your `followTag` to `stable` to get updates again.

+## gerritAutoApprove

+If set to `true`, Renovate automatically approves its own changes.
+This means Renovate assigns the Code-Review label = +2.

+You can also configure this using `packageRules` if you want to use it selectively (e.g. per-package).

 ## gitAuthor

 You can customize the Git author that's used whenever Renovate creates a commit.